Admissions Requirements – Transitional Doctorate

 Students who completed their acupuncture training outside the United States must submit their transcripts directly to Pacific College for evaluation.

-Graduates of this program are not considered to have graduated from an ACAOM accredited or pre-accredited program and may not rely on ACAOM accreditation or pre-accreditation for professional licensure or other purposes.
+Graduates of this program are not considered to have graduated from an ACAHM accredited or pre-accredited program and may not rely on ACAHM accreditation or pre-accreditation for professional licensure or other purposes.